 - lens wipe or brush (we use a Nikon lens pen)

-- Binoculars [optional though highly recommended – our favorites here]
+- Binoculars [optional though highly recommended] – our favorites binoculars for travel here

 - iPad or small laptop to review and backup images [optional]